 for Students without Disabilities

 Starting the fall of 2016 in Oregon, children between the ages of 7 and 18 are required to attend public school unless otherwise exempted.
 Homeschooling is one exemption.
 Private school is another exemption.
-And there are aproximately five other exemptions.
+And there are approximately five other exemptions.
 In order to obtain a home-school exemption, homeschool families must do three things: notify, evaluate, and report.
 This is true of all homeschool students, though the method of evaluation for students with disabilities differs from students without disabilities and will be discussed in a separate section of this publication.

 All parents desiring to home educate their children must notify the Educational Service District (ESD) of their intent to homeschool.
 They do this once per child either when they are 6 years old by September 1 or when they begin to home educate if the children are older than 6.
 Children younger than 6 on September 1 are not required to be in public school, so no notification is required.